Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 The same underlying contribution history may therefore generate different credibility structures across different systems without contradiction.

-Where reconstruction must occur across generational time, the system requires interpretive capital: the accumulated stock of transmissible meaning that allows future observers to recover, teach, and reconstruct the meaning of signals, records, practices, and institutions.
-Interpretive capital differs from credibility.
+Where reconstruction must occur across generational time, the system requires accumulated interpretive capacity: the stock of transmissible meaning that allows future observers to recover, teach, and reconstruct the meaning of signals, records, practices, and institutions.
 Credibility stabilises expectation regarding a participant within a system; interpretive capital stabilises the meanings through which future observers can reconstruct credibility and other trust-relevant structures.

 This difference may arise because systems: